 In this course you will learn about the ethical dimensions of climate change and the key implications of climate change for marginalized and vulnerable groups.
 You will learn about the negative effects that climate change has on entire populations and you will learn about the impact of extreme weather conditions, rising sea levels, desertification, floods, droughts, shifting wildlife and habitats on the environment and people.

-Climate Justice: Lessons from the Global South is a four-week online course that discusses climate change.
-The United Nations Educational Scientific and Cultural Organization (UNESCO) developed the course of study, which is offered free of charge as a global public service.
-An entry-level offering, the class is open to anyone with interest in the topic and does not require any previous knowledge in climate change.
+The United Nations Educational Scientific and Cultural Organization (UNESCO) developed the online course, which is offered free of charge.
+An entry-level offering, the class is open to anyone with an interest in the topic and does not require any previous knowledge in climate change.
 Educators, activists, and those with interest in environmental science and global justice are most likely to benefit from the course.

 As previously mentioned, there is no fee to enroll in Climate Justice: Lessons from the Global South.
 Students requiring a verified Certificate of Completion can obtain one by paying a small fee upon successful completion of the course.

 |1-2 hours (per week)|

 Disclosure: Human Rights Careers may be compensated by course providers.
 Learn more